🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't rely on Grok to generate entire lectures, but use it to help develop nuanced discussion questions that can guide students through the complexities of philosophical and religious thought.
+The biggest misconception is that you should use this to generate entire lectures, but use it to help develop nuanced discussion questions that can guide students through the complexities of philosophical and religious thought.

 Advanced Prompt Library